Botlhale-AI/docs-bua/docs/Help Desk.md

 ## Manage Contact List

 Bua allows you to maintain a database of your chatbot users via the Contact List page.
-When your chatbot executes a human handoff, the end user's name, number, and email address are extracted from the conversation and automatically logged in your organisation's contact list.
+When your chatbot interacts with a user, that end user's name and number are extracted from the conversation and automatically logged in your organisation's contact list.
+If the end user opts for human handoff, their email is also added to the contact list.
 This is shown in the following image.

 ![alt text](/img/image-7.png)